TUD Main Office, located at 18885 Nugget Blvd., Sonora

 TUD has 72 miles of ditches throughout Tuolumne County

 Tuolumne County and Tuolumne Utilities District are working to combat the tree mortality issues facing Tuolumne County.
-The District will be contacting property owners along the District's ditch system regarding removing possible dead or dying trees from their property.
+The District will be contacting property owners along the District's ditch system and other District facilities regarding removing possible dead or dying trees from their property.
 Thank you for your cooperation.